-Slovenia should first and foremost witness improvements in the legislative environment, enhanced implementation of measures for free movement of services (removal of disproportionate obstacles, liberalisation of regulated professions etc.), 16 and adopt measures seeking to bring down corruption, and improve transparency and quality of the public administration.
-17 The key challenge in this context is to improve the efficiency of the public administration by gradually decreasing public resources.
-This could be sustained by putting in place a comprehensive monitoring system for monitoring quality, measurable targets and performance by means of process indicators.
-Investment under priority axis 11 will seek to augment institutional capacity and improve the efficiency of public administration and public services at the national, regional and local level to ensure the much-needed reforms and good governance and to improve the legislation.
-Support to improved handling of various judicial and administrative proceedings, guarantee of safety, availability and usability of archival materials, improved efficiency of the public administration and reduced corruption will contribute to lively economic activity and enhanced competitiveness of enterprises, especially of SMEs.
+Slovenia should first and foremost witness improvements in the legislative environment, enhanced implementation of measures for free movement of services (removal of disproportionate obstacles, liberalisation of regulated professions etc.), adopt measures seeking to bring down corruption and improve the transparency and quality of the public administration.
+The key challenge in this context is to improve the efficiency of the public administration by gradually decreasing public resources.
+This could be sustained by putting in place a comprehensive system for monitoring quality, measurable targets and performance by means of process indicators.
+Investment under priority axis 11 will seek to augment institutional capacity and improve the efficiency of public administration and public services at the national, regional and local level to ensure the much-needed reforms and good governance and to improve legislation.
+Support for improved handling of various judicial and administrative proceedings, guarantees of safety, availability and usability of archival materials, improved efficiency of the public administration and reduced corruption will contribute to lively economic activity and enhanced competitiveness of enterprises, especially of SMEs.
 That said, we expect the business environment to become much more attractive to foreign investors.

-16 Council Recommendation on Slovenia's 2014 National Reform Programme and delivering a Council opinion on Slovenia's 2014 Stability Programme (Recommendation No 7).
+Council Recommendation on Slovenia's 2014 National Reform Programme and delivering a Council opinion on Slovenia's 2014 Stability Programme (Recommendation No 7).